 Martin Sheen Net Worth

-Martin Sheen net worth and salary: Martin Sheen is an American actor who has a net worth of $60 million dollars.
+Martin Sheen is an American actor who has a net worth of $60 million.
 An award-winning actor for both his film and television work, Martin Sheen first became widely recognized for his BAFTA-nominated role in "Apocalypse Now".
 He is also well known for his role as President Josiah Bartlet on "The West Wing."

 In 1972, Sheen co-starred in the Emmy winning TV film "That Certain Summer."
 The film was controversial for the time and was said to be the first TV movie in America to portray homosexuality in a positive light.
 Sheen's next important film role came in 1973 when he starred with Sissy Spacek as an antisocial serial killer in the crime drama "Badlands."
 Sheen portrayed a hot rod driver in 1974's TV movie "The California Kid."
 That same year, Sheen got an Emmy Award nomination for Best Actor in a Television Drama for his portrayal of Eddie Slovik in "The Execution of Private Slovik."
 He was then cast in Francis Ford Coppola's in 1979 film "Apocalypse Now."
 This was Sheen's big breakthrough and he quickly gained wide recognition.
 The movie was set in a Phillippine jungle during Typhoon season and it was physically grueling; coupled with Sheen's heavy drinking at the time, he has admitted he struggled through filming.
 Twelve months into filming, he suffered a minor heart attack.
 During his recovery his younger brother Joe Estevez stood in for him for a number of long shots.